VOLUNTEER DRIVERS TO DELIVER HOT MEALS WEEKLY TO HOMEBOUND CLIENTS IN FORT WAYNE DURING THE NOONTIME HOUR

 Sometimes, You’re Just Glad to Help****

-Six meals delivered, ten more to go.
+Six meals delivered, three more to go.
 Now you’re at her place again.
 You’ve delivered to her before, and you never fail to be touched by her existence.
 You wonder how she is doing today.

 You pull the little foil tray and sack containing her meal out or your car and work your way into her apartment building or house.